Jordan Keegan

-Jordan Keegan is an Irish footballer who plays as a forward for League of Ireland side Shelbourne.
+Jordan Keegan is an Irish former footballer who played as a forward.

 Playing career

 Keegan played with League of Ireland side St Patrick's Athletic.
 He then moved on to Monaghan United, until the club folded in June 2012.

 He signed with English League One side Scunthorpe United in August 2012.
 He made his debut on 21 August, in a 2–1 defeat to Crewe Alexandra at Glanford Park; he was an 87th-minute substitute for Josh Walker.